Industry Insights

 Not every restaurant has strong cell signal:

-• Basement locations
+Basement locations Thick walls

-• International travelers without data
+Rural areas International travelers without data

 Wi-Fi helps—if available and functional.